twesterhout/lattice-symmetries/README.md

 ```

-## 🚀 Installation
+## :rocket: Installing

 System requirements:

   * Linux or OS X operating system;
   * x86-64 processor with
   [nehalem](https://en.wikipedia.org/wiki/Nehalem_(microarchitecture)) (released
   in 2008) or newer microarchitecture.

+:information_source: **Note:** even though we list Nehalem as the oldest
-But no, it's not Intel only.
-The code
+supported microarchitecture, the library is not Intel only.
+The code will work
-  will work on AMD processors just fine.
+on AMD processors just fine (and just as fast).

 ### Conda